seanfisk/personal-chef-repo/config/windows/README.md

 # Windows Chef Configuration

-Throughout the instructions, `NODE_NAME` will used as the machine's node name, and should be substituted appropriately.
+Throughout the instructions, `NODE_NAME` will be used as the machine's node name, and should be substituted appropriately.
 All commands should be run using Windows PowerShell, not `cmd.exe`.
 All PowerShell instances should be run as administrator.

 1. Access the machine you'd like to provision, hereby referred to as the *node*.
 We will go through a manual boostrap here.
 While a node can be bootstrapped from an administrator's workstation, that requires the node to have Windows Remote Management (WinRM) configured and running, and that is a little overkill for the bootstrap only.
 Instead, we manually perform the steps that a boostrap would do (with some modifications).